Musakusbey/imagagallery-projects/README.md

 When you type something it brings its picture.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Bir şey yazdığınızda onun resmini getirir.
+Bir şey yazdığınızda onun resmini getirir..